Good Spirit Lake Watershed Association Board No. 6

 Good Spirit Lake Shoreline Revitalization Project

-In 2014 and 2015 the Good Spirit Watershed Association Board along with Assiniboine Watershed Stewardship Association, EcoACTION - Environment Canada, Good Spirit Provincial Park and the Saskatchewan Wildlife Federation took on the project to revitalize the south end of the shoreline at Good Spirit Lake.
+In 2014 and 2015 the Good Spirit Watershed Association Board No. 6 along with Assiniboine Watershed Stewardship Association, EcoACTION - Environment Canada, Good Spirit Provincial Park and the Saskatchewan Wildlife Federation took on the project to revitalize the south end of the shoreline at Good Spirit Lake.
 This involved reconstructing the shoreline for a more permanent solution to the shoreline erosion and prevent the risk of the possible washout of the lake's entire control outlet structure.

 For more information and pictures, click here.